denten-books/plain-text/0-intro.md

 into the channel of communication.

-The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, carries with it yet further unexplored possibilities.
-Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through yet another complex chain of mediation.
-Writing, in that sense, in itself becomes a simulated and programmed experience.
+The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, has brought with it further as yet unexamined possibilities.
+Unlike pen and paper which come in direct contact with each other during writing, the contact between keyboard and screen passes through another complex chain of mediation.
+Writing, in that sense, in itself becomes an experience both programmed and simulated.
 We do not write in the conventional sense of inscribing marks into a static host.
-Rather, we are shown images of inscription and media which at best have some measure of correspondence to the physical realities of typing, editing, and saving files.
+Rather, we are shown superimposed images of inscription and media.
+At best, the composite trope attains some measure of correspondence to the physical realities of typing, editing, and saving files.
 In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which a third party maliciously alters the content of intended communication [@needham_using_1978].

 In *Plain Text*, I will argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship, for example---relate to our failure as readers and writers to come to terms with the changing conditions of digital textuality.
 A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, or online deliberation, would do well to take heed of the textual building blocks at their foundation.
-The structure of discursive formations---documents and narratives---has long been at the center of both computer science and literary theory.
-Using primary sources from both disciplines, *Plain Text* uncovers the shared history of literary machines, bringing computation closer to its humanistic roots.
+The structure of discursive formation---documents and narratives---has long been at the center of both computer science and literary theory.
+Using primary sources from both disciplines, *Plain Text* uncovers the shared history of literary machines, bringing computation closer to its humanistic roots, and the humanities closer to its computational realities.

 *Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
 Just as philology cannot survive without awareness of its computational present, the design of computational platforms cannot advance without greater awareness of its cultural contexts.
 Much is at stake in the material affordances of the literary artifact.
-The political struggle for meaning-making---the very opportunity to engage in the act of interpretation---begins and ends with the materiality of the textual artifact.
+The political struggle for meaning-making, the very opportunity to engage in the act of interpretation, begins and ends with the materiality of the textual artifact.

 In the West, it is easy to forget the blunt effectiveness of physical control.